LukeG1/Investment-Simulator-Monthly/readme.md

 ## Ecnomic Factor

 An economic factor is where the historic data comes in.
 An example would be inflation.
 For each month of the simulation a new return value for each economic factor is detirmined, and that is used to increment a household's portfolio
-The return values will be generated with Geometric Brownian Motion CITATION OR SOMRTHING BETTER
+The return values will be generated with Geometric Brownian Motion (GBM) CITATION OR SOMRTHING BETTER

 ## Account